Contrasting J M Smucker (SJM) and Seneca Foods Corp Class A (SENEA)

 |N/A

-J M Smucker has a beta of 0.63, indicating that its share price is 37% less volatile than the S&P 500.
-Comparatively, Seneca Foods Corp Class A has a beta of 1.19, indicating that its share price is 19% more volatile than the S&P 500.
+J M Smucker has a beta of 0.63, suggesting that its stock price is 37% less volatile than the S&P 500.
+Comparatively, Seneca Foods Corp Class A has a beta of 1.19, suggesting that its stock price is 19% more volatile than the S&P 500.

 Profitability